daig/daig.github.io/_posts/2020-03-20-times-a-changing.md

-Latex test $$\forall x. x \to ()$$

 ### [Life on the outside ain't what it used to be](https://youtu.be/wvSHhm6R7dQ)
 It's been a big month since I got back from Prague.
-Everyone I know and love has gone on powerful mood stabilizers, and retreated into a maze of delusion and enablement.
-As the beacon on uncompromising truth, this means withdrawing from me, personally, out of fear that I might [break the walls they guarded](#).
-I wish them good fortune in The Maze, but I can't save them when they've turned away from The Light.
+Everyone I know and love has gone on powerful mood stabilizers at once, and retreated into a maze of delusion and enablement.
+As the beacon on uncompromising truth, this means withdrawing from me, personally, for fear that I might [break the walls they guarded](https://youtu.be/hgKDu5pp_fU).
+I wish them good fortune in The Maze, but I can't save them if they've turned from The Light.
 They are lost to me now, maybe forever.
+I pray they'll finish what they started.

 A reckoning is at hand: Faith in institutions is crumbling, making way for a new order to rise up.
-[Invest in cults](#), my dear bhikhus.
-The young and strong of good epistemics will be uplifted as the outworn, weak and foolish drown in their own snot.
+People need a new beacon, and their spark has been extinguished while no one was looking.
+[Invest in cults](https://twitter.com/QiaochuYuan/status/1238583461885038592?s=20), my dear bhikhus.
+The young and strong of good epistemics will be uplifted just as the outworn, weak and foolish drown in their own snot.
 This is a boundless opportunity, to those brave, vigilant, and determined enough te seek it.
 While the world sleeps, the Yogi remains 「awakened」

 Yesterday was the spring equinox.